joeycastillo/Sensor-Watch/movement/README.md

 There is also a `subsecond` property on the event that contains the fractional second of the event.
 If you are using 1 Hz updates, subsecond will always be 0.

 You should set up a switch statement that handles, at the very least, the `EVENT_TICK` and `EVENT_MODE_BUTTON_UP` event types.
 The mode button up event occurs when the user presses the MODE button. **Your loop function SHOULD call the movement_move_to_next_face function in response to this event.** If you have a very good reason to override this behavior (e.g. your user interface requires all three buttons), you may do so, but the user will have to long-press the Mode button to advance to the next watch face.

+Note that `watch_face_loop` returns a boolean value.
+This boolean value indicates to Movement whether the watch can enter standby mode after handling your loop (true), or whether it should stay awake (false).
+You SHOULD almost always return true here, as the watch uses significantly more power when idling as opposed to standing by.
+The only times you would return false here are if you are PWM'ing the LED or emitting a sound from the buzzer.
+Your watch face would want to keep the watch awake in this case because the PWM driver does not run in standby.

 ### watch_face_resign